 She is currently working as an arts consultant for several projects, notably Jennifer Long‘s Caesura, which was included in Portraits in COVID Time: Documenting a Nation in Change, at Harbourfront Centre.
 Building upon her experiences over the last two years of collaborating with other mothers and documenting her own experiences, Lara will be presenting at York University’s international virtual conference on ‘Lessons From the Pandemic’ on May 6, 2022.

-Her poetry has appeared in prominent Canadian and American literary journals, and was long-listed in The Montreal International Poetry Prize Anthology and Best Canadian Poetry.
 After the school shootings in Parkland, Florida, her poem, The New School, was selected for Rattle’s ‘Poets Respond’ and was one of the popular American poetry journal’s most read and shared poems.
 Currently the same poem is being featured by Poetry in Voice (Griffin Trust for Excellence in Poetry) in both its ‘Senior Anthology’ for teachers and students, and ‘Come Together’ a MixTape Anthology edited by Brendan McLeod.

 As Department Head of English at a public high school, Lara founded Be Heard: Festival of Student Voices, which paired student writers with internationally renowned spoken word artists.
 She is also a founding member of Toronto Poetry Project, which produces Toronto Poetry Slam, BAM Youth Slam and writing workshops.